 To quote an excellent definition from GrantCraft, “Capacity building is fundamentally about improving effectiveness, often at the organizational level.
 The term is sometimes used interchangeably with other terms like organizational development, institution building, and funding plus.”

 What is a capacity-building grant?
 A capacity-building grant is a financial award to a nonprofit organization used to develop competencies, strategies, systems, and structures in order to improve organizational effectiveness.
-These capacity-building grant activities strengthen an organization to grow impact and accomplish its mission and goals.
+These capacity-building grant activities strengthen an organization to grow its impact and accomplish its mission and goals.

 We previously introduced capacity-building grants in terms of funding for nonprofit leadership development and training.
 Subsequently, we researched over 21 nonprofit leadership management certificates and programs.

 These grants are a fantastic newish trend in philanthropy aimed at impacting sustainability and increasing nonprofit effectiveness.